Beth Mardutho Summer Fellowships

 PTS Intern

-Mickey Hamilton is a Graduate Intern at Beth Mardutho for the 2023-2024 academic year.
+Mickey Hamilton was an Intern at Beth Mardutho for the 2023-2024 academic year.
 A master’s student at Princeton Theological Seminary, her research interests include feminist readings of the Hebrew Bible, ecocriticism, and metaphor theory.
 She plans to pursue a PhD in biblical studies with a focus on feminist criticism following her time at PTS.
-At Beth Mardutho she is continuing the long-term project scanning the research library’s collection.
+At Beth Mardutho she continued the long-term project scanning the research library’s collection.

 2022 Fellows & Interns